sonchansoo/sonchansoo/README.md

-## This GitHub is for physical AI research, mainly focusing on reinforcement learning, computer vision, drones, robotic Manipulator, and quadruped robot.
+## This GitHub is for physical AI research, mainly focusing on reinforcement learning, computer vision, drones, robotic Manipulator and quadruped robot.

 <!--